ayyoubai/Sathtern_ResumeAnalyzer/README.md

 The main objectives of the Resume Analyzer are to:

 - Upload and process CVs in PDF format.
-- Analyze the content of a candidate's resume using Artificial Intelligence.
+- Analyze resume content using Artificial Intelligence.
-- Evaluate the compatibility between the CV and a target position.
+- Evaluate the compatibility between a CV and a target position.
 - Calculate a resume/job match score.
-- Estimate the confidence of the selected target role.
+- Estimate confidence in the selected target role.
 - Identify the candidate's main strengths.
 - Detect missing or insufficient skills.
-- Compare individual skills with the target role.
+- Compare individual skills against the target position.
 - Provide personalized recommendations.
-- Suggest improvements to the candidate's CV.
+- Suggest improvements to the CV.
-- Return structured analysis data that can be easily consumed by the frontend.
+- Return structured analysis data to the frontend.

 ---